 The accompanying consolidated financial statements have been prepared under the assumption that the Company will continue as a going concern.
-The Company is an exploration stage company and has incurred losses since its inception.
-As shown in these consolidated financial statements, the Company has had minimal revenues and has incurred an accumulated loss of \$28,496,195 through December 31, 2012 (2011 - \$24,324,113).
-However, the Company believes it has sufficient cash at December 31, 2012 to fund normal operations for the next 12 months.
+The Company is an exploration stage company and has incurred significant losses since its inception.
+As shown in these consolidated financial statements, the Company has had minimal revenues and has incurred an accumulated loss of \$31,176,283 through December 31, 2013 (2012 - \$28,496,195).
+However, the Company believes it has sufficient cash at December 31, 2013 to fund operations for the next 12 months.

 The Company's ability to continue as a going concern is dependent upon the discovery of economically recoverable mineral reserves, the ability to obtain necessary financing to complete development and fund operations and future production or proceeds from their disposition.
-Additionally, the current capital markets and general economic conditions in the United States and Canada provide no assurance that the Company's funding initiatives will continue to be successful.
-These factors raise significant doubt about the Company's ability to continue as a going concern.
+Additionally, the current capital markets and the deteriorating commodity markets worldwide provide no assurance that the Company's funding initiatives will continue to be successful.
+These factors raise substantial doubt about the Company's ability to continue as a going concern.